IncludeMori/CronosMetaDataGenerator/README.md

 # CronosMetaDataGenerator
-Generates Meta data and rarity for Cronos NFTs
+Generates Token Meta data for the Cronos Blockchain

 Work in progress (10/100)